Individual Voluntary Arrangement

 • One realistic and affordable payment over a set period of time

-• Interest and charges will stop
+• Interest & charges from the debts included in your IVA will stop

 • Support from our team who can help you through the journey